 3. Invest in the right Industry

-The industry to a large extent determines whether the buy and build strategy would work.
-Some industries are characterized by lack of maturity and profitability, especially for short-term investments.
-The management team should pick on a lucrative sector which will grow, blossom and flourish within the short period.
+The industry, to a large extent, determines whether the buy and build strategy would work.
+Some industries are characterized by a lack of maturity and profitability, especially for short-term investments.
+The management team should pick a lucrative sector that will grow, blossom, and flourish within a short period.
 Furthermore, the platform company should be best suited for the sector in question.
 The expertise will guide the organization towards a profitable future if the industry is the right one.
 The acquired companies should, therefore, be related to the sector, which ensures fast blending and saving time and money.

 4. Achieve value from the merger

 One of the main intentions of a buy and build strategy is the addition of value.
 When smaller entities are acquired and merged into an organization, the resulting combination should be a perfect match.
 The acquired companies should complement each other and add value to the combined entity.
-For instance, merging the smaller companies should make the cost of doing business lower, reduce the operating expenses and increase the volume of profits.
-The primary focus of any business is making reasonable profits and paying their dues without difficulties.
-The expansion is also a priority but the timing and roll-out strategy matters.
+For instance, merging the smaller companies should make the cost of doing business lower, reduce the operating expenses, and increase the volume of profits.
+The primary focus of any business is to make reasonable profits and pay their dues without difficulties.
+Expansion is also a priority, but the timing and roll-out strategy matters.

 5. Prioritize customers

-Each of the acquired small companies should work to attract and retain its loyal customers into the combined business model.
+Each of the acquired small companies should work to attract and retain their loyal customers into the combined business model.
 Show concern on their part and convince them on the benefits of the changes that occurred in the business.
 At the end of the buy and build strategy exercise, the customer should feel convinced that the move was necessary.
 However, all the communication should be replicated with improvement in operations in the business and the general quality of the products.
 Royal customers can also be rewarded with discounts and prizes to spread the positive image of the organization.

 To learn more and advance your career, see the following CFI resources: